miner-org/mineflayer-baritone/README.md

 (Yes, it might fail, but that’s part of the experience.)

 # Known issues

-- Tends to get stuck when parkouring so if your are using this for short distance stuff disable parkour.
+- Tends to get stuck when doing parkour so if you're using this for short distance stuff disable parkour.

 # Contributing